kdmonroe/pokemontrades_bot/README.md

 ---

-## Overview

-Users log in via email to access a web interface where they can maintain a structured inventory of Pokémon they own.
-The interface allows users to specify attributes such as IV values, gender, abilities, forms, language, special event status, Pokéball type, and shiny status.
-Users can preview and export their inventory as a CSV formatted according to the schema used for LLM outputs that characterize Pokémon trades.

-Inventory data is stored in **AWS DynamoDB** allow the system to persist user data and compare it against new trade posts as they appear.

----

-## Real-Time Trade Detection Pipeline
+## Data Ingestion & Trade Detection Pipeline

-The system continuously monitors new posts from **r/pokemontrades** and processes them through an automated pipeline:
+The system continuously monitors new trade posts from the subreddit r/pokemontrades on Reddit and processes them through an automated pipeline that transforms unstructured post text into structured trade data and actionable notifications for users.

-1. **Post Collection**

-   * New posts from r/pokemontrades are retrieved through the Reddit API via PRAW Python client.
+### 1. Post Ingestion

+New submissions are retrieved from r/pokemontrades using the PRAW client, which interfaces with the Reddit API.
+The ingestion service periodically scans for newly published posts and forwards their titles and bodies into the parsing pipeline.

-2. **LLM Trade Parsing**
+### 2. LLM Trade Parsing

-   * Each post is parsed using a **fine-tuned LLM** trained to extract structured trade information such as:
+Each Reddit post is passed to a **fine-tuned large language model** trained to extract structured Pokémon trade information from natural language posts.

+The model converts free-form Reddit trade posts into structured JSON fields such as:

 * offered Pokémon
 * requested Pokémon
-     * IVs
+* IV values
 * genders
 * natures
 * abilities
 * forms
-     * language
+* languages
-     * special conditions
+* special events (that is, Pokemon gained from specific events)
-     * pokeballs caught in
+* Pokeballs caught in
-     * shiny
+* shiny status
+* Pokemon game version
-     * type of post (trade, giveaway, touch trade, item trade, union circle, or non-actionable)
+* type of post (trade, touch trade, giveaway, union circle, item trade, event, redeem or non-actionable)

+This structured output follows the schema used throughout the system for representing Pokémon trades.

-3. **Structured Trade Representation**
+### 3. Trade Normalization

-   * The LLM outputs a structured JSON representation of the trade offer.

-4. **Inventory Matching**
+The parsed output is validated and normalized to ensure consistency with the internal schema used for user inventories and CSV exports.
+This allows downstream components to reliably compare trades and inventory data.

+### 4. Inventory Matching

-   * The parsed trade is compared against user inventories stored in DynamoDB.
+Parsed trade data is compared against user inventories stored in **AWS DynamoDB**.
+The system identifies when:
-   * The system identifies:

-     * Pokémon the user **needs to complete their inventory**
+* a trade offers a Pokémon that a user **needs to complete their inventory**, or
-     * Pokémon the user **already owns that could fulfill the trade**
+* a user possesses a Pokémon that **fulfills the requirements of a posted trade**.

-5. **Email Notification**
+This matching process allows the platform to detect relevant opportunities for individual users.

+### 5. Real-Time Email Notification

-   * When a relevant match is detected, the system sends a **real-time email alert** to subscribed users notifying them of the trade opportunity.
+When a trade post matches a user’s inventory needs, the system generates a notification and sends a **real-time email alert** to subscribed users.
+The email includes information about the trade and a link to the original Reddit post so the user can quickly respond.

+### 6. Continuous Monitoring

+The ingestion and parsing pipeline runs continuously, enabling the system to surface trade opportunities shortly after they appear on r/pokemontrades.

 ---

-## User Interface

-The inventory GUI allows users to manage Pokémon data through a table interface where each row represents a Pokémon.
-Users can:

-* mark ownership of a Pokémon
-* enter IV values (0–31)
-* select genders, natures, abilities, forms, languages, special events, and Pokéball type
-* indicate shiny status

-The interface includes the following actions:

-* **Upload** – send the generated CSV to the backend for storage in DynamoDB
-* **Export** – download the current inventory as a CSV
-* **Preview** – view the generated CSV before exporting
-* **Update** – synchronize the GUI inventory with the backend database
-* **Clear** – reset all interface inputs

----

-## Architecture

-The system is composed of three primary components:

-**Frontend**

-* Inventory management GUI
-* CSV generation and preview

-**Backend API**

-* Authentication
-* Inventory management
-* CSV ingestion and updates
-* Trade matching logic

-**Automation Pipeline**

-* Reddit post ingestion
-* Fine-tuned LLM trade parser
-* Inventory matching engine
-* Email notification service

----

-## Purpose

-This project bridges **community trade activity and structured data pipelines**, enabling automated detection of relevant Pokémon trades and helping collectors quickly identify opportunities to complete their inventories.
+This pipeline enables the platform to bridge **community-driven trade activity and structured data analysis**, allowing users to automatically discover trade opportunities that help complete their Pokémon collections.